-The Society's reserves reduced from £6 million to £5.8 million at the year end.
-The principal reason for this movement was the change in the value of the investment portfolio in the course of the year.
+The Society's reserves increased from £5.8 million to £6.5 million at the year end.
+The principal reason for this movement was net operational surplus, as a result of fee income ahead of inflationary and base operating cost increases.